 The MAP Library also has a growing set of digital aerial photos and orthophoto quadrangles, please be sure to ask the Map Collection staff for more information.

 The UO Map and Aerial Photography collection has a growing set of geospatial datasets available to both the public and students.
 State-wide data for Oregon is available as well as data for Eugene-Springfield, Lane County, and the Portland Metro area.
 ESRI's ArcGIS software is available throughout the library system.
 Data is available:

 The UO Map and Aerial Photography collects atlases from Oregon, the United States and from around world.
 Among the most requested items are Metskers Property Atlases for Oregon counties, and Sanborn Fire Insurance Atlases for Oregon Cities and Towns.
 In recent years, national atlases of the People's Republic of China and Russia have been added.
 All atlases are cataloged and can be found through the UO LibrarySearch.
-Users may refine their results to Resource Type: Maps to find cataloged maps and atlases.
+Users may refine their results to Material Type: Maps to find cataloged maps and atlases.

 Atlases are shelved between G1000 (Universe, Solar System) and G 3122 (Imaginary places)